CenterForMedicalGeneticsGhent/Hopla/Internship/readme.md

 - **'is_corrected.csv'**, Generated from merlin output

-# How to read generated output files for further analysis and visualization (R file name)
+# How to read generated output files for further analysis and visualization (haplotyping_demo.ipynb)

 This R script reads the previously created csv files as R objects in specific formats for further analysis and visualization.
+The csv files should be stored in data directory, where raw vcf.gz are located.

 ## Input files